17. JOHN THE BAPTIST IS EXECUTED

 d) In Jn20:2-9, Peter himself witnesses the empty tomb, after (only he & another disciple) were told by (only) Mary Magdalene!

 B) "After three days" and resurrection:

-a) "Mark" had Jesus predicting (thrice) his "rising" after three days (according to the Alexandrian text, deemed the earliest by most scholars).
-However, even with the forty hours of death (max) being distributed over three consecutive calendar days, the last moment of these forty hours cannot be considered after three days, but instead after two days (or on the third (calendar) day).
+In Mk8:31,9:31,10:34, "Mark" had Jesus predicting (thrice) his "rising" after three days (according to the Alexandrian text, deemed the earliest by most scholars).
+However, even with the forty hours of death (maximum) being distributed over three consecutive calendar days, the last moment of these forty hours cannot be considered after three days, because the third day is not over yet.
 Let's note also there is no indication, in the 'empty tomb' passage, on when the resurrection occurs: it could have happened very early on!

 It appears that more than three days of death before becoming alive again is required for a (true) resurrection: